Statement of Commitment

 - Ensuring that all workplace policies respect and promote the dignity and independence of people with disabilities.

-- In conjunction with building management, providing clients with notice in the event of a planned or unexpected disruption in the facilities usually used by people with disabilities.
+- In conjunction with building management, providing clients and employees with notice in the event of a planned or unexpected disruption in the facilities usually used by people with disabilities.
 This notice will, where known, include information about the reason for the disruption, its anticipated duration and a description of alternative facilities, if available, and will be placed at all public entrances.

 - Creating and maintaining a feedback process to respond to any questions or comments regarding the manner in which we provide services to persons with disabilities.
 Feedback on the accessibility of our services can be provided in a variety of ways, including through a PDF version of our feedback form, by requesting a copy of the form in an alternative format by contacting email@example.com or by phone at 416.367.6924.